Blondi (film): Release

 Blondi had its world premiere on 22 April 2023 at Cine Gaumont during the Buenos Aires International Festival of Independent Cinema (BAFICI).
 Distributed by Digicine, it was released theatrically in Argentina on 1 June 2023.
 The film was also presented in the 'Latin Horizons' section of the 71st San Sebastián International Film Festival on 24 September 2023.
 Distributed by Karma Films, it is set to be released theatrically in Spain on 3 July 2024.

 Reception

 Ezequiel Boetti of Página|12 rated Blondi with 8 points, deeming it to be a film with "a minimal anecdote" but carrying "an emotional weight uncommon for Argentine cinema".

-Alfonso Rivera of Cineuropa wrote that the film "[is] brimming with life, [is full with] with hilarious dialogues and [features] a dedicated and marvelously harmonized cast".
+Alfonso Rivera of Cineuropa wrote that the film "[is] brimming with life, [is full of] hilarious dialogues and [features] a dedicated and marvelously harmonized cast".

 Belén Vázquez Prieto of La Nación gave the film a 'very good' rating, writing that it displays "a genuine enthusiasm for storytelling and at the same time avoids the easy path of turning his characters into mere expressions of their ideas".

 Nuria Vidal of Cinemanía rated the film 4 out of 5 stars, declaring it "a light, free, funny comedy that tackles very tough subjects" and in which what ends up dominating "is the feeling of optimism".